 With a workforce management tool such as RosterElf, you can create roster templates with standard shift patterns.
 You can then use these weekly or monthly to save time scheduling.
 You can then fill in the gaps, adjust any changes based on availability and adjust hours worked if the labour budget has changed.

 8. Use Time and Attendance Data

 Instead of guessing what hours you think might need rostering, we suggest reviewing the previous clock in and out data for similar shifts.
-Using the data, you can make informed scheduling decisions that are on pace with your business budget.
+Then, using the data, you can make informed scheduling decisions that are on pace with your business budget.

-Scheduling your team doesn’t need to be stressful.
-By switching to scheduling software, you can save time on mundane jobs and make room for company morale and customer service.
-Try RosterElf for free today!
+Scheduling your team doesn't need to be stressful.
+Switching to scheduling software can save time on mundane jobs and make room for company morale and customer service; if you're ready to start, why not try RosterElf with a Free 30-day Trial today!